AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 * For each domain, confgure the document root to coincide with the folder in the repository that contains the domain's web content.
 * Each virtual domain must also include Dispatcher-related configurations, as described on the [Installing Dispatcher](dispatcher-install.md) page.

-The following example httpd.conf file configures two virtual domains for an Apache web server:
+The following example `httpd.conf` file configures two virtual domains for an Apache web server:

 * The server names (which coincide with the domain names) are branda.com (line 16) and brandb.com (line 30).
 * The document root of each virtual domain is the directory in the Dispatcher cache that contains the site's pages. (lines 17 and 31)

-With this configuration, the web server performes the following actions when it recieves a request for `http://branda.com/en/products.html`:
+With this configuration, the web server performs the following actions when it recieves a request for `http://branda.com/en/products.html`:

 * Associates the URL with the virtual host that has a `ServerName` of `branda.com.`